We spoke to Janina Lowisz, the first holder of a "blockchain" ID, about the prospect of a libertarian future with no governments.

 And you could marry someone you might not like that much...

 Well, personally I would only marry on the blockchain.
 Traditional marriage is a big risk—it can destroy people's lives.

 So are we all going to be using this technology a lot more from now on?

 I think it will take a long time for people to use things like blockchain marriage as long as traditional options have other benefits, like tax breaks, for example.
 But as a libertarian, I don't think one should make important life decisions based on what the state has to say about it.

-Sure, if you're interested you should look up the BlockchainID on Github and see all the Bitnation projects, like land registry, marriages and many other things that will be possible in future.
+Sure, if you're interested you should look up the BlockchainID on Github and see all the Bitnation projects, like land registry, marriages, and many other things that will be possible in the future.